 Embracing A Healthy Diet And Exercise

-Some pregnancy complications – such as gestational diabetes – can be prevented by leading a healthy lifestyle and maintaining a healthy weight, but others can arise unexpectedly.
+Some pregnancy complications – such as gestational diabetes, says Healthline – can be prevented by leading a healthy lifestyle and maintaining a healthy weight, but others can arise unexpectedly.
 From the time you discover you are pregnant, it is important to discuss your lifestyle, medications, and health history with your doctor so that they can determine whether or not you are at risk for any specific complications.
 Your doctor can help formulate a plan to keep risks down and develop a strategy for dealing with a complicated birth.
 Keeping stress levels low will also help you make reasoned decisions and feel more confident about choosing approaches to increase the chances of a positive birthing experience.